SMD-Bioinformatics-Lund/PipeEval/README.md

 ### Notes for developers

-PipeEval is built to run in an environment where a legacy version (3.6) of Python still is used.
-The most vivid consequence of this is that type hints aren't yet a built-in part of the language and must be imported.
-I.e. `list[str]` will crash, but `List[str]` (with `List` imported from `typing` library works).

 Some expectations on the code:

 * Formatted with `black` (run `black .` in the base dir - basic code formatting)